quantmind/pulsar/docs/source/apps/data/odm.rst

 * Presents a method of associating user-defined Python classes with data-stores **collections**/**tables**
-* An instance of a :class:`.Model` is mapped into an **item**/**row** in its corresponding collection/table.
+* An instance of a :class:`.Model` is mapped into an **item**/**row** in its corresponding collection/table
-* Allows the use of different stores for different models
+* It allows the use of :ref:`different stores for different models <odm-multiple-backends>`
+* Straightforward CRUD operations
 * Design to be fast, lightweight and non-intrusive

 .. _odm-intro: